MauriceGlenn2/CorpHealth-Traceback/README.md

 "tokenChangeDescription"
 "Privileges were added"
 Recall the Flag 1 Script.
-Flag 14 — Privilege Token Modification  *
-You’ve traced the suspicious registry activity and the scheduled persistence artifacts back to the same PowerShell execution chain.
-But the attacker didn’t stop there.
-As you review deeper system events, something stands out:
-Windows recorded a ProcessPrimaryTokenModified event, a behavior consistent with attackers attempting to escalate privileges or adjust token integrity to blend in with SYSTEM-level processes.
-Your task now is to pinpoint which process actually performed that token modification.
-What is the "InitiatingProcessId" of the process whose token privileges were modified?
-Hint
-Filter DeviceEvents where AdditionalFields contains either:
-"tokenChangeDescription"
-"Privileges were added"
-Recall the Flag 1 Script.
 DeviceEvents
 | where TimeGenerated between (datetime(2025-11-01T00:00:00) .. datetime(2025-12-26T20:00:00))
 | where DeviceName contains "CH-OPS-WKS02"